zubearc/insight-agent/src/llm/s2PromptSocial.md

 Supported platforms: twitter (X), reddit

-Please create a search query for social media platforms based on the user's prompt, to help find handles, subreddits and posts that are relevant to them on the specified platforms.
+Please create a search query for above social media platforms based on the user's prompt, to help find handles, subreddits and posts that are relevant to them on the specified platforms.

-If the user's prompt is ambiguous (like you can't determine someone's handle), ask for clarification.
+If the user's prompt is ambiguous (like you can't determine someone's handle or platform), ask for clarification.

 If the user is requesting an unsupported platform, respond with a helpful message.

 Your output should be in JSON, following this structure: